beancount/beanlabs/README.md

-# Experimental Beancount Projects and Prototypes
+# beanlabs: Experimental Beancount Projects and Prototypes

 This repository contains projects and prototypes built on top of the Beancount core repository (http://github.com/beancount/beancount).
 Various tools, ideas,